"By nature, men are nearly alike, but through their practices, they get wide apart."

 The subconscious is the gate that connects the mind and spirit to the body.
 It has an immense impact on our physical & mental health.

-• A deeper understanding of the true nature of the body is needed.
-(The human body is not just flesh & bones.)
+- A deeper understanding of the body's true nature is needed.
+(The human body is not just flesh and bones.)

-• Advanced use of ancient knowledge concerning meridians, Chakras, etc. It will reveal another dimension of medical science.
+- Advanced use of ancient knowledge concerning meridians, Chakras, etc., will reveal another dimension of medical science.

 The concept of Qi energy.
 (The Chinese concept of Qi is not easily translated into Western thought.)